TERRORIST GROUPS

 Athens, Greece

-Hijacked TWA flight 847, held dozens of US passengers hostage and killed one—a US Navy diver.
+Hizballah hijacks TWA flight 847, holds dozens of US passengers hostage, and kills one hostage—a US Navy sailor.

 20 September 1984